Aarception/Mo-information-security-portfolio/README.md

 ##### ⁵ Google PeopleOperations: 4/15/2026
 ##### ⁶ Google Trust and Safety: 5/7/2026
 ##### ⁷ Alphabet Board of Directors: 8/13/2026
-##### ⁸ The observations establish the conflation of opportunity prospect with structural inquiry could be an inverse relationship relative to motivation and intent.
+##### ⁸ The observations establish the conflation of opportunity prospect with structural inquiry could be an inversely operationalized independent relative to motivation and intent.

 ---